GIScience/openpoiservice/README.md

 ### API Documentation

-The documentation for this flask service is provided through flasgger and can be accessed via `http://localhost:5000/apidocs/`.
+The documentation for this flask service is provided via [flasgger](https://github.com/rochacbruno/flasgger) and can be accessed via `http://localhost:5000/apidocs/`.

 Generally you have three different request types `pois`, `category_stats` and